TRIQS/nda/doc/ex4.md

 }
 ```

-@subsection ex4_p1 Creating a full view on an array/view
+@section ex4_p1 Creating a full view on an array/view

 We have already seen in @ref ex1_p6 how we can get a full view on an existing array by doing an empty function call: